 It’s normal for families to have difficulties after a disaster.
 Sometimes it might not be clear how problems are connected with the disaster, especially if they emerge long after the event.

 Most families can become stronger following a crisis, but first you need to understand and deal with any issues.

 Below are some common reactions a family may experience after a disaster.
 They can be immediate, or happen in the medium term or long term.

-Some reactions may happen immediately after the disaster and continue for a few weeks.
+Some reactions may happen immediately after the disaster and continue for a few weeks, including:

-- Afraid for each other’s safety away from home.
+- being afraid for each other’s safety away from home

 Medium term effects

 Changes which are not obviously related to the disaster can happen weeks or months after the event.
 These change can include:

 - spouses/parents may be irritable or intolerant, leading to friction and misunderstanding between themselves and their children